MicrosoftDocs/Viva/Viva/glint/managers-use-team-summary-dashboard.md

 - Your team score compared to the Company score.
 To view your team score in comparison to the external comparison score (outside your organization), use the **Settings** button to switch to **Benchmark**.
 The Benchmark may be global, or it may be industry or location specific.
 Your administrator made this choice when setting up your survey program.
 - Favorability breakdown of responses to your key outcome question - on a 5-point scale (recommended), favorability is based on the following response scores:

-    - A score of 4-5 indicates favorable - blue
+    - A score of 4-5 indicates favorable: Blue
-    - A 3 indicates the responder was neutral - gray
+    - A 3 indicates the responder was neutral: Gray
-    - A score of 1-2 indicates unfavorable – red
+    - A score of 1-2 indicates unfavorable: Red

 Use the right-facing arrow to drill down for more information and suggested actions for each item.